 You can apply this method on your own to ease your pain.
 Doctors may also ask you to do it at first.
 But if this doesn’t work, or the infection returns in a few days, the doctor will then get to further check-ups and medications.
 You can follow the basics here-

 If your sinus symptoms stay for more than a week, you should go for a check-up.
 The doctor will diagnose the symptoms and check the nostrils with a flashlight.
-He will decide if the sinus infection is settled in.
+He will decide if the sinus infection is settled.
 If you have Sinusitis then primarily the doctor will suggest saltwater irrigation.
 But if that doesn’t help, he will decide the medication you need to have.

 If the infection stays for too long or it returns frequently, you may have chronic sinusitis.
-In that case, you need to consult an ENT (Ear Nose Throat), specialist.
+In that case, you need to consult an ENT (Ear Nose Throat) specialist.
 He will check the sinuses with an Endoscope to know the exact causes of the blockage.
 He may also prescribe a CT scan of the nose.

-If bacteria or any allergen is causing your infection, he will suggest taking nasal steroids like Futicasone or Beclomethasone to relieve the inflammation.
+If bacteria or any allergen is causing your infection, he will suggest taking nasal steroids like Fluticasone or Beclomethasone to relieve the inflammation.
 He or she will also prescribe Guaifenesin as a mucous-thinning agent.
 With that, saltwater irrigation and cleaning the nasal passage cleaning processes will also be suggested.

 But if the problem is anatomical, then only medication won’t be sufficient.
-In a deviated septum, nasal polyp or any thickened tissue can develop because of chronic sinusitis.
+In a deviated septum, a nasal polyp or any thickened tissue can develop because of chronic sinusitis.
 In these cases, the doctor will undergo mild surgery.
 Most of the time, this restores the normal function of the sinuses.
-But nasal polyp can grow again even after surgery.
+But nasal polyps can grow again even after surgery.